-Ca’ Foscari University of Venice endorses the principles of the ECTS (European Credit Transfer System) and has arranged a university regulation, based on the full academic recognition of the educational activities carried out by students during their international mobility period.
+Ca’ Foscari University of Venice endorses the principles of the European Credit Transfer System (ECTS) and has adopted a specific Regulation (approved by the Academic Senate on January 26th, 2011) on the recognition of the academic activities carried out by its students during their mobilities abroad.

 The European Credit Transfer System (ECTS) is a university credit transfer system based on the transparency of students’ plan of study and the assignment of university credits for the relevant workload.
 Its aim is to guarantee the recognition of the exams that the students take in their international mobility periods, thanks to a clear and effective system which is commonly used across all institutions in Europe.